danielpclark/arel_cr/README.md

 #### Complex Joins

 Where Arel really shines is in its ability to handle complex joins and aggregations.
-As a first example, let's consider an "adjacency list", a tree represented in a table.
+As a first example, let"s consider an "adjacency list", a tree represented in a table.
 Suppose we have a table `comments`, representing a threaded discussion:

 ```ruby
 comments = Arel::Table.new(:comments)